ZacharyTStone/Infinite-Flashcards/README.md

 # AI-Language-Learning-Flashcards

-This project is a Python script and soon to be web app that generates Anki cards from a word list using OpenAI.
+This project is a Python script that generates Anki cards from a word list using OpenAI.
 The generated cards include word readings, example sentences, and basic definitions.

 (currently, only Japanese cards are supported.
 This will change in the future)